 - Nexus is likely to be triggered where there is a remote employee

-- However, certain states only consider employees whose job is to exploit that state’s marketplace initiating this particular trigger.
+- However, specific states only consider employees whose job is to exploit that state’s marketplace, initiating this particular trigger.

-- Other states, like Colorado for example, have stated that nexus can be established when a remote seller has employees in the state, “even if the activities of the employee are completely unrelated to the sales transactions at issue.”
+- Other states, like Colorado, have stated that nexus can be established when a remote seller has employees in the state, “even if the activities of the employee are completely unrelated to the sales transactions at issue.”

 -